SixArm/pitch-deck-template/README.md

 * Key activities: e.g. for our propositions, segments, channels, and streams?

 * Partner collaborations: e.g. who are our key partners, for what, and why?

+### SWOT

+* Strengths: how is the project at an advantage relative to others?

+* Weaknesses: how is the project at a disadvantage relative to others?

+* Opportunities: elements in the environment that could cause wins.

+* Threats: elements in the environment that could cause losses.

+### Power + Effects

+* Platform power + network effects: when more users use it, it improves.

+* Promotion power + viral effects: how it spreads from one user to another.

+* Protection power + moat effects: defensibility of acquisition and retention.

+* Production power + scale effects: when growth increases, costs decrease.

+* Propeller power + flywheel effects: how loops increase lift and momentum.

+## Pitch Deck Appendix C - Metrics

 ### Business and Financial Metrics - as per A16Z